shweta-shinde/calculastor/subtraction.md

 Scenario : Subtraction of a-(-b)
 Given The calculator is on
 When I enter a "number1"
 and press "-" button
 and press "-" and enter "number2"
 and press "=" button
 Then the result must show addition considering the numbers positive

 Scenario: Numbers can be fraction
 When I enter "number1" as fractional number
 And I press "-" button
 When I enter "number2" as fractional number
 And I press "=" button
-Then I get a fractional number as result rounded to an appropriate decimal place
+Then I get a result rounded to an appropriate decimal place

 Scenario: Number can be irrational
 When I enter "number1" as irrational number